Adjacent-view Transformers for Supervised Surround-view Depth Estimation: Abstract

 \section{Abstract}

-Depth estimation has been widely studied and serves as the fundamental step of 3D perception for intelligent vehicles.
+Depth estimation has been widely studied and serves as the fundamental step of 3D perception for robotics and autonomous driving.
 Though significant progress has been made in monocular depth estimation in the past decades, these attempts are mainly conducted on the KITTI benchmark with only front-view cameras, which ignores the correlations across surround-view cameras.
-In this paper, we propose \textbf{\net}, a \textbf{S}imple Baseline for \textbf{S}upervised \textbf{S}urround-view \textbf{Depth} Estimation, to jointly predict the depth maps across multiple surrounding cameras.
+In this paper, we propose an \textbf{A}djacent-\textbf{V}iew \textbf{T}ransformer for \textbf{S}upervised \textbf{S}urround-view \textbf{Depth} estimation (\textbf{\net{}}), to jointly predict the depth maps across multiple surrounding cameras.
 Specifically, we employ a global-to-local feature extraction module that combines CNN with transformer layers for enriched representations.
-Further, the \textbf{Adjacent-view Attention} mechanism is proposed to enable the intra-view and inter-view feature propagation.
+Further, the adjacent-view attention mechanism is proposed to enable the intra-view and inter-view feature propagation.
 The former is achieved by the self-attention module within each view, while the latter is realized by the adjacent attention module, which computes the attention across multi-cameras to exchange the multi-scale representations across surround-view feature maps.
+In addition, \textbf{\net{}} has strong cross-dataset generaliza- tion.
 Extensive experiments show that our method achieves superior performance over existing state-of-the-art methods on both DDAD and nuScenes datasets.
+Code is available at \url{https://github.com/XiandaGuo/SSDepth}.